Teslothorcha/printf/README.md

 * %% : will print out just one of the percentage signs

-* %r : with a string argument, prints the reversed string
+* %r : with a string argument, prints the reversed string.

 * %R : with a string argument, prints the rot13 encoded version of string